Splynta/cover/README.md

 ## Todo
 - Add push notifications
 - Fill in information pages
-- Load up the facebook & twitters apps from the links.
-Load up web browser if they aren't installed
 - Create factory for contact information
-- Add back button to the page information, so goes back to home.
+- Check for internet connection before sending push notification token
+- Check whether they have turned off push notifications and remove from database if they have
+- Create Splashscreen

 ## Install
 The following features are ommitted from the git and need to be installed.